shiva/blog-posts/2008/2008-07-21-movie-review-the-dark-knight-spoiler-alert.md

 ---
-layout: post
 title: 'Movie Review: The Dark Knight (spoiler alert)'
-categories: \[\]
 tags:
   - batman
   - Christian Bale
   - Heath Ledger
   - movies
   - Reviews
   - the dark knight
   - Tommy Lee Jones
-published: true
-meta:
-\_edit\_last: '1'
-author:
-login: admin
-email: shiv@shiv.me
-display\_name: Shiva
-first\_name: Shiva
-last\_name: Velmurugan
+description: 'Movie Review: The Dark Knight (spoiler alert)'
+date: '2008-7-21'
 ---

 In a moment of mild insanity (actually more like boredom), I decided to watch the last show last night.
 I was plesantly surprised to find that the movie was playing in 2 theatres @ [Silvercity, Coquitlam][0].
 With all the [hype][1], and the huge [revenue generation][2] in the first week, the movie does deliver most of what it promises.